adamchory/myWebsite/README.md

 # myWebsite
-## below is my website for Portfolio 1
+## download this repository to deploy my personal website.